Recent State Updates

 (Reference California Health and Safety Code 44272)

-Electric utilities must ensure that all new EV chargers installed in their service territory are able to be used without delays due utility service failure.
+Electric utilities must ensure that all new EV chargers installed in their service territory are able to be used without delays due to utility service failure.

-(Reference California Public Utilities Code 933 and Senate Bill 410, 2023 )
+(Reference California Public Utilities Code 933 and Senate Bill 410, 2023)

-The California Air Resources Board (CARB) Clean Mobility in Schools Project (CMIS) offers funding for zero emission shuttles, transit buses, school buses, and infrastructure to public schools, local governments, community-based organizations, or tribal governments.
+The California Air Resources Board (CARB) Clean Mobility in Schools Project (CMIS) offers funding for zero emission shuttles, transit buses, school buses, and infrastructure to public schools, local governments, community-based organizations, amd tribal governments.
 All projects must be located in or serve priority populations.
 Additional terms and conditions apply.
 For more information, see the CARB CMIS website.

 The California Air Resources Board (CARB) Sustainable Transportation Equity Project (STEP) offers funding for zero emission buses and infrastructure.
 Eligible applicants include community-based organizations, local governments, and tribal governments that serve priority populations throughout California.
 Additional terms and conditions apply.
 For more information, see the CARB STEP website.